developameya/AuthenticationOverlay/README.md

 # AuthenticationOverlay

-AuthenticationOverlay provides a layer of obscurity over your app's content before prompting for authentication.
+AuthenticationOverlay provides a lock screen along with Biometric authentication.

 **Note:** - Face ID authentication requires user's persmission to be add in info.plist.
 ```swift